achorg/ach2025-website/en/cfp.md

 20% – Overall Recommendation\
 The proposal is organized effectively and offers a clear articulation of presentation content.

-The review period will begin on March 9th and end by March 23rd, 2026.
+The review period will begin on March 9th and end by April 6, 2026.

-Notifications about acceptance or rejection are anticipated to go out by April 7, 2026.
+Notifications about acceptance or rejection are anticipated to go out by April 14, 2026.
 Reviews will also be made available upon notification.

 ## Code of Conduct